ikiapps/Samazama/README.md

 The Soundex algorithm contains the following additions:

-- Remove non-initial 'gh' as they are often silent.
+- Remove non-initial 'gh' occurrences as they are often silent.

 There are probably more exceptions to handle.

 ## More on permutations

-Given the source phrase "carry pizza over," generate all of the minimal forms in the following set:
+Given the source phrase "carry pizza over," generate all of the minimal forms as shown in the following set:

 ```
 {